 In 2018, Randolph founded Now.Here., an organization committed to helping people to be happy, flourish and contribute to a better world.
 Through Now.Here, he helps people develop their innate capacities for compassion and happiness, and empowers them to improve their performance in work and life by training them in targeted mindfulness-based programs.
 Now.Here. allows him to combine his business experience with socio-humanitarian efforts to help people live fuller, more meaningful lives.

-Randolph is a trained teacher of MSC, as well as having completed training in the Making Friends With Yourself teen MSC program.
+Randolph is a trained teacher of MSC, as well as having completed training in the Mindful Self-Compassion for Teens teen MSC program.

 For more information, kindly visit: www.rightnow-here.com